-All reported incidents of sexual assault/sexual violence will be investigated in a manner that ensures due process as outlined in the procedures below.
-The College's ability to investigate anonymous disclosures is hampered by the anonymous nature of the report.
-The College cannot investigate or follow up on an anonymous disclosure.
+All reported incidents of sexual assault/sexual violence will be responded to in a manner that ensures due process as outlined in the procedures below.
+The College will investigate sexual assault/sexual violence disclosures.
 It is this policy's intention to make individuals feel comfortable about making a report in good faith about sexual assault/sexual violence that they have been affected by or witnessed.
+Students are not required to file a formal report of incident(s) of sexual violence to obtain supports, services and/or academic accommodation from the College.
+The College cannot investigate or follow up on anonymous disclosures.

 We recognize that sexual assault/sexual violence can occur between individuals regardless of sexual orientation, gender, gender identity or relationship status as articulated in the Ontario Human Rights Code.
-We also recognize that individuals who have been affected by sexual assault/sexual violence may experience emotional, academic or other difficulties.
+We also recognize that individuals who have been affected by sexual assault/sexual violence may experience emotional, academic, or other difficulties.